stevensifuentes/stev/README.md

 <hr>

 <p align="justify">
-I'm a Systems Engineering student at <strong>UNMSM<strong> and Frontend developer.
+I'm a Systems Engineering student at <strong>UNMSM</strong> and Frontend developer.
 I'm currently learning backend with Nodejs and learning more about Frontend and how to improve my skills.
 </p>

 <hr>